AntoniosRaptakis/PySpark-MLlib-vs-Scikit-Learn-A-regression-and-classification-instance/README.md

 Apache Spark is a very powerful tool used for Big data.
 It has been used by companies and universities.
-The role of this small tutorial/article is to show similarities/differences between the ML library of PySpark vs Scikit-Learn, a conventional python library for machine learning, from the documentation to the results.
+The role of this small tutorial is to show similarities/differences between the ML library of PySpark vs Pandas and Scikit-Learn, a conventional python library for machine learning, from the documentation to the results.

 There are two jupyter notebooks, one for pyspark and another one for scikit-learn.
 I follow the same steps in both cases: